arushsharma24/personal-multiboot/README.md

 And voila, on reboot it should work.

-However, it had a lot of options, while I only want windows and ubuntu.
+However, it had a lot of options, while I only want windows and ubuntu and any other that I might add.

+So well, to do that I just rounded up all the .efi files in my /boot/efi directory, and added them in the refind.conf file in the `dont_scan_files + grub64.efi,blahblah.efi,notyou.efi,yadayada.efi`

+Also, since I didn't like the "Booting OS dialog that openend after I selected something in refind, I had to add it in the `include_graphics` or something line and add linux there along with macOS, also added windows (or microsoft, I don't remember, I'll look into the documentation later and update here.)

 ## Status
 ![99%](https://progress-bar.dev/99)
+Gonna keep it at 99% since even though I'm satisfied with this, this worked pretty easily and this might not work for many other distros as well.